Binance Market Update (2022-10-28)

 Binance

-The global cryptocurrency market cap now stands at $0.98T, down by -2.27% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.99T, down by -0.11% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include JOE, CVP, and USTC, up by 23%, 15%, and 11%, respectively.
+Market outperformers include OSMO, MASK, and JOE, up by 54%, 22%, and 18%, respectively.

 Top stories of the day: